mgechev/blog.mgechev.com/content/post/2014-05-08-angularjs-in-patterns-part-1-overview-of-angularjs.md

 # AngularJS overview

 AngularJS is JavaScript framework developed by Google.
-It intents to provide solid base for the development of CRUD Single-Page Applications (SPA).
-SPA is web application, which once loaded, does not require full page reload when the user performs any actions with it.
+It intends to provide a solid base for the development of CRUD Single-Page Applications (SPA).
+SPA is a web application, which once loaded, does not require a full page reload when the user performs any actions with it.
 This means that all application resources (data, templates, scripts, styles) should be loaded with the initial request or better – the information and resources should be loaded on demand.
-Since most of the CRUD applications have common characteristics and requirements, AngularJS intents to provide the optimal set of them out-of-the-box.
-Few important features of AngularJS are:
+Since most of the CRUD applications have common characteristics and requirements, AngularJS intends to provide the optimal set of them out-of-the-box.
+A few important features of AngularJS are:

 *   two-way data binding
 *   dependency injection